Our Research: Equity in Action

 Transforming Clinical Trials to Address Disparities

 Too often, the populations most impacted by poor health are not included either as intellectual partners in, or as participants of, interventions to improve health.
 The Institute for Health Equity Research is changing that.
-We are leading several national and international efforts in which diverse community members and advocates help select interventions that address root causes of disparities.
+We are leading several national and international efforts in which diverse community members and advocates help select interventions that address root causes of disparities to improve health.
 With community, industry, academic leaders, and funders, we are ensuring the populations we enroll in studies are fully representative populations.

 Developing Equity Dashboards

-Lynne Richardson, MD and Nina Bickell, MD of the Institute for Health Equity Research are founding members of the Mount Sinai Health System Health Equity Data Assessment.
-Working with equity experts from Mount Sinai’s Digital and Technology Partners and the Office for Diversity and Inclusion, the Health Equity Data Assessment provides oversight, guidance and technical support to design dashboards to monitor the quality of care received by patients of every race, ethnicity, language preference, gender identity, and ability across the Mount Sinai Health System and to implement interventions to assure equitable outcomes for all patients.
+Lynne Richardson, MD and Nina Bickell, MD along with other equity experts across the health system, are founding members of the Mount Sinai Health Outcomes Data Assessment team that provides oversight, guidance and technical support to design dashboards to monitor the quality of care received by the diverse people receiving care across the Mount Sinai Health System and to implement interventions to assure equitable outcomes for all patients.

 Eliminating Bias from Physician and Nursing Notes

-Institute leaders Carol Horowitz, MD, MPH, and Lynne Richardson, MD, have partnered with the Quality Leadership Council on the Factual, Affirming, Informative and Respectful (FAIR) Documentation initiative, which will eliminate negative descriptors and stigmatizing language from provider notes in electronic health records and educate clinicians on how to use FAIR language when writing about patients.
-This effort incorporates the latest technology, including artificial intelligence to identify inappropriate language, and engages patients to implement solutions.
+Institute leaders Carol Horowitz, MD, MPH, and Lynne Richardson, MD, have partnered with the Quality Leadership Council on the Factual, Affirming, Informative and Respectful (FAIR) Documentation initiative, which seeks to eliminate negative descriptors and stigmatizing language from provider notes in electronic health records and educate clinicians on how to use FAIR language when writing about patients.
+This effort incorporates the latest technology, including artificial intelligence to identify inappropriate language, and engages patients, clinicians, staff and health systems leaders to implement solutions.

 Improving Linguistic Equity